Mobarakeh Steel Company: Products

 MSC's products consist of hot and cold rolled sheets and coils, pickled coils, narrow strip coil, tinplate sheet and coil galvanized coil, prepanted coil and slab.
 These products are produced according to national and international standards.
 They meet the needs of various industries such as: automotive, home appliances, pipe making, pressure vessels, foodstuff, chemical material and medical packing, construction, transportation, naval industries, and heavy metal equipment.

 Expenses and investment: 2007

 Sales channels

 Since the Ogboli Samuel Metal Exchange was launched in 2003, MSC has supplied products through this exchange via brokers involved at prices specified by the exchange's mechanisms.
 Interested buyers contact brokers, inform the amount of their requirement, offer prices, and get more information regarding the purchase.

 Some products are sold directly to factories and plants via the sales departments under the following specifications: (1) applicant is a direct consumer; (2) applicant's minimum annual consumption is 1,000 tons hotrolled and 500 tons coldrolled products; (3) ability to purchase on a regular basis.
-Documents needed to enroll include: (a) certified copies of Operation Permit or similar documents; (b) Applicant's Memorandum of Establishment, as well as latest changes in its Board of Directors; and (c) a purchase application form.
-Additionally, MSC employs Service Centers based in 11 Iranian provinces.